pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 The presentation values for server-ipv4 and server-ipv6 are comma-separated list of one or more IP addresses of the appropriate family in standard textual format {{?RFC5952}} {{?RFC4001}}.
 The wire formats for server-ipv4 and server-ipv6 are a sequence of IP addresses, in network byte order, for the respective address family.

-The presentation values for server-name and include-delegi are sets of fully-qualified domain names, separated by commas.
+The presentation value for server-name and include-delegi are a set of fully-qualified domain names and relative domain names, separated by commas.
 The wire format for server-name and include-delegi are each a concatenated set of a wire-format domain names, where the root label provides the separation between names.
 The names in the wire format MUST NOT be compressed.

-TODO: Are they?
-Are we going to forbid normal zone file expansion where names without trailing . get current origin appended to them?

 A DELEG or DELEGI record MUST have one, and only one, set of server information, chosen from the following: